pivotal/docs-tap/install-general.md

 4. Click the `tanzu-cli-0.10.0` folder.

-5. Download `tanzu-framework-bundle-linux` and unpack the TAR file into the `tanzu` directory:
+5. Download `tanzu-framework-bundle-linux` and unpack the TAR file into the `tanzu` directory by running:
     ```
     tar -xvf tanzu-framework-linux-amd64.tar -C $HOME/tanzu
     ```